 John Schmidt leads the UK Competition team in London.
 He has over 25 years of experience dealing with competition authorities and courts in the UK and the EU.
-He and regularly advises on complex competition conduct issues, investigations, litigation, and merger cases with a has a particular sector focus on the life sciences, consumer goods, and TMT.
+He regularly advises on complex competition conduct issues, investigations, litigation, and merger cases with a particular sector focus on the life sciences, consumer goods, and TMT.
 He is dual-qualified in the UK and Germany with full rights of audience before the European Court of Justice.

 Mr. Schmidt has extensive experience advising pharmaceutical and medical device companies on pricing matters, including a number of reverse payment patent settlement cases both at the EU and UK level as well as investigations into excessive pricing and restrictive agreements in the pharma sector.
 He also advises on parallel trade and supply chain design, as well as challenging public procurement tenders on behalf of his clients.

 Within the retail and consumer goods space, Mr. Schmidt regularly advises clients on pricing and distribution issues as well as online strategies.
 He has represented retailers and suppliers in UK vertical pricing investigations.

 Mr. Schmidt has in-depth experience representing clients on complex competition litigation and has also acted in follow-on damages actions before the Competition Appeal Tribunal.
 He is currently representing the claimants in respect of Heineken's pan-European trucks fleet for damages arising out of the EU trucks cartel as well as other drinks and consumer goods companies in large individual claims in the Dutch and UK courts.

 Mr. Schmidt has been consistently ranked as a leading lawyer by Chambers UK ("very knowledgeable, easy to work with and adept at explaining complicated issues."), Chambers Europe, and Chambers Global, as well as The Legal 500.